matchcake.base package¶

 matchcake.base.lookup_table module¶

-- class matchcake.base.lookup_table.NonInteractingFermionicLookupTable(transition_matrix: TensorLike, *, cache_observables: bool = False, **kwargs)¶
+- class matchcake.base.lookup_table.NonInteractingFermionicLookupTable(transition_matrix: TensorLike, **kwargs)¶

 Bases: